All India Football Federation: Controversies

 Politicians are highly involved in AIFF.
 From 1988 to 2009, Congress party's Priya Ranjan Dasmunsi was president of AIFF.
 After him his fellow, then Congress and later Nationalist Congress Party's politician Praful Patel became president and run it from 2009 to 2022 in an authoritarian manner.
 He was removed from the position by Supreme Court of India in May 2022 and a three members' committee was appointed to run AIFF.
-In their decision the judge remarked that the present state of this organisation is not in the interest of proper governence.
+In their decision the judge remarked that the present state of this organisation is not in the interest of proper governance.
 Patel remained president of the AIFF for 16 years, without any tenure limit.
 He held the position in 3 terms.
 As per AIFF, some people dictate Indian football who serve themselves in the expenses of football sport and players.
-According to The Telegraph newspaper's article, there is rampant and open corruption in the All India Football Federation (AIFF) and due to lots of sponsor do not want to sponsor AIFF or associated with it.
+According to The Telegraph newspaper's article, there is rampant and open corruption in the All India Football Federation (AIFF) and due to this, many of the sponsors do not want to sponsor AIFF or be associated with it.
 And Players, coaches and officials related to football feels that the AIFF's attitude and management of this organisation have to be change, otherwise football will not improve in India.

 As of 6 October 2021, since 2020 AIFF avoided elections to new president and office holders.
 Praful Patel is president of AIFF since 2009 and held president's post even after his legal presidency period ended.

 Multiple times, FIFA have accused AIFF of outside influence in it.
 On 15 August 2022, FIFA suspended the federation for violating its statutes on third-party interference.
 India was stripped off its hosting rights for international football tournaments, including the 2022 FIFA U-17 Women's World Cup scheduled for October 2022.
 The Suspension was lifted on 27 August 2022.
 As a result, 2022 FIFA U-17 Women's World Cup scheduled for October 2022 were held as planned.

 This organisation is often accused for neglecting women's football.

 The Indian men's national football team has never played in the FIFA World Cup but India did qualify for the 1950 FIFA World Cup which was held in Brazil.
 In 1950 FIFA World Cup qualification, the other teams in India's qualification group withdrew due to various reasons and India qualified as the remaining team.
 However, the Indian team did not participate and withdrew their name.
-A common myth is that India withdrew and didn't participate because FIFA did not allowed Indians to play football barefoot.
-According to author and sports journalist Jaydeep Basu, this is completely wrong and India did not participate because AIFF did not believe that its players had the calibre to compete against the top teams of the world.
-Furthermore, AIFF used to consider the Olympics to be more important tournament than the FIFA World Cup.
+A common myth is that India withdrew and didn't participate because FIFA did not allow Indians to play football barefoot.
+According to author and sports journalist Jaydeep Basu, this is completely wrong and India did not participate because AIFF did not believe that its then players had the calibre to compete against the top teams of the world.
+Furthermore, AIFF used to consider the Olympics more important than the FIFA World Cup.
+According to Basu, by not sending India's team to the 1950 FIFA World Cup, AIFF did huge mistake.